tanish5nov/ReactJS/ReadMe-Creating-App.txt

 //the app folder (probably could also be in src) contains the page.js that is the file that you'll see on the web

+//install an extension called "simple react snippet" -> verified one